-Experience with the agile approach has shown that it can be especially beneficial in situations where it is not possible to define and detail the project requirements, plan and design upfront.
+Experience with the agile approach has shown that it can be especially beneficial in situations in which it is not possible to define and detail the project requirements, plan, and design upfront.
 Agile is also an excellent option for experimental circumstances.
 For example, if you are working with a client whose needs and goals are a bit hazy, it is probably worthwhile to employ the agile method.
 The client's requirements will likely gradually clarify as the project progresses, and development can easily be adapted to meet these new, evolving requirements.
-Agile also facilitates interaction and communication - collaboration is more important here than doing design in isolation.
-Because interaction among different designers and stakeholders is key, it is especially conducive to teamwork oriented environments.
+Agile also facilitates interaction and communication-collaboration is more important here than doing design in isolation.
+Because interaction among different designers and stakeholders is key, it is especially conducive to teamwork-oriented environments.

 Figure 2 compares and contrasts key elements of Agile and Waterfall Development.
-In this figure we see graphically the lifecycle of each development model.
-Below each of the portrayal of each type of life cycle are the key properties of each method and how they relate to the equivalent property of the alternative method.
+In this figure, we see graphically the life cycle of each development model.
+Below each type of life cycle are listed the key properties of each method and how they relate to the equivalent properties of the alternative method.

-Agile BPM
+AGILE BPM

-While agile is not a silver bullet which can be applied to all problems, however it does provide ways of working that could be suitable to the circumstances where frequently changing business and customer requirements or other conditions of uncertainty force the organisation to pursue quick wins for developing capabilities, services, or systems As agile is about making complex things simple or simpler, this section of the chapter will highlight how the agile concepts can be applied to enable BPM in all the various areas and disciplines as defined in by Qumer and Henderson-Sellers.
-We must however keep in mind that agility of a process is not in and of itself Agile BPM and that in order to incorporate agility into BPM actually requires a fundamental shift in the strategy, operations, and tactics of the way BPM works and how modelling is carried out in an organisation.
-This section tackles this up to date subject in the context of:
+Although Agile is not a silver bullet that can be applied to all problems, however, it does provide ways of working that could be suitable to the circumstances in which frequently changing business and customer requirements or other conditions of uncertainty force the organization to pursue quick wins for developing capabilities, services, or systems.
+As Agile is about making complex things simple or simpler, this section of the chapter will highlight how the agile concepts can be applied to enable BPM in all the various areas and disciplines as defined in by Qumer and Henderson-Sellers.
+We must, however, keep in mind that agility of process is not in and of itself Agile BPM and that to incorporate agility into BPM actually requires a fundamental shift in the strategy, operations, and tactics of the way BPM works and how modeling is carried out in an organization.
+This section tackles this up-to-date subject in the context of:

-- 1. The benefits and limitations of agile and how to apply it to BPM - 2.
+- 1. The benefits and limitations of Agile and how to apply it to BPM - 2.
 An Agile BPM method - 3.
-A firm defined terminology - 4.
-A concept to develop agile capabilities into the BPM Center of Excellence (CoE).
+A firmly defined terminology - 4.
+A concept to develop agile capabilities in the BPM Center of Excellence (CoE).

-The Benefits and Limitations of Agile and how to Apply it to BPM
+The Benefits and Limitations of Agile and How to Apply It to BPM

-We have seen that agile offers several benefits (e.g. value to customer, organisation, staff, and community) over traditional ways of working.
-We have seen for example that agile focuses on developing a minimally marketable or viable product or service features that will have value to customers and community.
-In contrast to traditional waterfall approach, it focuses on delivering value early to customers and community in short increments which range in duration from anywhere between a few weeks to months.
-This seems helpful for the organisations and staff seeking to improve-time-to-market and quality while reducing the cost of production and failure.
-Clearly then agile ways of working not only help delivering value early but they also seem appropriate in recognising the risks and failure early so as to mitigate their impact.
+We have seen that Agile offers several benefits (e.g., value to customer, organization, staff, and community) over traditional ways of working.
+We have seen, for example, that Agile focuses on developing a minimally marketable or viable product or service features, which will provide value to customers and community.
+In contrast to the traditional waterfall approach, it focuses on delivering value early to customers and community in short increments, which range in duration from anywhere between a few weeks to months.
+This seems helpful for the organizations and staff seeking to improve time to market and quality while reducing the cost of production and failure.
+Clearly then, agile ways of working not only help delivering value early, but they also seem appropriate in recognizing the risks and failure early to mitigate their impact.

 A part of exploring the potential around Agile BPM also includes understanding the traditional problems and challenges when adapting a new concept.
-As with so many things there are resistance or frictions in adapting a new way of thinking and working with agile concepts.
-For an organization adopting Agile BPM concepts, there are numerous possible challenges.
-However the most common challenges we have encountered are as follows:
+As with so many things, resistance or friction impede adaptation of a new way of thinking and working with agile concepts.
+For an organization adopting Agile BPM concepts, numerous challenges are possible.
+However, the most common challenges we have encountered are as follows: